 Click here to see our opening times and prices.
 Garden season tickets are also available – particularly enjoyed by those who live locally.

 Rising behind the house and sheltered by it there are terraces of roses, herbs and perennials in mixed traditional and contemporary planting.
 This area is mysteriously called the Fox Garden and is contained by ancient cob walls and hedges.
-The Vine Pavilion and thatched Round House are great places to sit and admire the view – and there are many strategically placed benches for resting and taking time to be peaceful.
+The Vine Pavilion and thatched Round House are great places to sit and admire the view and listen to the birds – and there are many strategically placed benches for resting and taking time to be peaceful.
 Throughout the gardens, there are some steep slopes with grass or gravel paths.

 The Meadow Garden, originally planted nearly 200 years ago, in memory of Harriet Fursdon, is now a woodland walk leading to a pond.
 As in the main garden we actively encourage wild life with particular types of planting and management.
 Restoring and regenerating this area is an ongoing project which we started a few years ago.
 We are establishing wild flowers and have planted hundreds of bulbs to grow under the canopy of trees.
 It is a short walk from the main garden and visitors can wander and enjoy this peaceful natural space, while building up an appetite for tea in the Coach Hall.

-Four times a year we open the garden for the National Garden Scheme.
+Over two weekends each year we open the garden for the National Garden Scheme.

 The NGS is the largest single benefactor of Macmillan Cancer Support and it also contributes to many other nursing and caring charities in the UK.
 We are proud to be able to help these charities in a small way and are very grateful for your support.